openkraken/website/docs/api/styles/layout.en-US.md

 ## Flexbox layout

-Kraken's flexbox layout is based on the CSS [Flexbox model](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/CSS_layout/Flexbox), Kraken supports the following Flexbox properties:
+Kraken’s flexbox layout is based on the CSS [Flexbox model](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/CSS_layout/Flexbox).
+The Flexbox properties supported by Kraken are as follows:

 ### flex-direction